CodeTheDev/CVersion/README.md

 # CVersion
-A simple plugin to change server version strings and protocol numbers.
+A simple plugin to change Spigot server version strings and protocol numbers.